-1. Start a web browser on your computer.

-- 2. Enter fritz.box in the address field of the browser. - Enable the expert setting of the FRITZ!Box in the "System / Expert Mode" menu.
+- 1. Start a web browser on your computer. - 2.
+Enter fritz.box in the address field of the browser. - Enable the expert settings of the FRITZ!Box by clicking the tool bar entry "System / Expert Mode" or in the "System / Expert Mode" menu.
 Confirm by clicking "Apply". - 4.
-Click the "Home Network / USB Devices" menu.
-Select the "USB Remote Connection" page. - Install the program for the USB remote connection on the computer from which you want to use the USB devices.
-Follow the instructions on the "USB Remote Connection" page. - 6.
-Enable the setting "USB remote connection enabled", then click the link "program for the USB remote connection". - 7.
+Open the "USB Remote Connection" page in the "Home Network / USB Devices" menu. - 5.
+Select the setting "USB remote connection enabled" and click "Apply". - 6.
+Now install the program for the USB remote connection the computer from which you want to use the USB devices. - 7.
 The next step is to specify for which kind of USB devices the USB remote connection should be enabled.
 Enable the desired options. - 8.
 As a final step, click "Apply".
 All USB devices connected to the FRITZ!Box will be detected again.